This website requires Javascript for some parts to function propertly. Your experience may vary.

 May 31, 2023

-Hydromechanical Grease Interceptors (HGI) traditionally utilize flow control devices to manage incoming flow rates according to certification standards.
+Hydromechanical grease interceptors (HGI) traditionally utilize flow control devices to manage incoming flow rates according to certification standards.
 To grasp their usage and evolution, we must journey back to the inception of flow control regulations in the Uniform Plumbing Code (UPC), dating back to World War II.

 In 1948, the UPC introduced a requirement for grease traps or interceptors, necessitating an approved flow control or restricting device for each fixture connected to them.
 The key stipulation was that these devices must collectively not exceed the interceptor's rated capacity, and they must not have adjustable or removable parts.
 However, the application's specifics were not entirely clear.